-- parents will be informed in writing along with an explanation of how the decision was reached and any reasons why. - 3.31.
-Pupils not of usual school age will not be given less of a priority where the school is over subscribed. - 3.32.
-Applications for children coming from overseas will be treated in accordance with EU law or Home Office rules. - 3.33.
-For children of UK service professionals, the following procedure will be adhered to: - A place will be allocated to the child in advance of the family arriving in the area named in the application form. - The application must be accompanied with an official letter confirming the relocation date and the service unit's postal address or quartering area address when considering the application against the oversubscription criteria. - The application will not be refused on the grounds of the child not currently living in the area, nor will places be uniquely reserved. - 3.34.
+- The application must be accompanied with an official letter confirming the relocation date and the service unit's postal address or quartering area address when considering the application against the oversubscription criteria. - The application will not be refused on the grounds of the child not currently living in the area, nor will places be uniquely reserved. - 3.35.
 The arrangements for service children will be in line with the government's commitment to removing disadvantage for service children.